 The size makes it easy to roll up and tuck into a carry-on without taking up too much space.
-You’ll need to hand wash it and air-dry the pillow but the material should allow it to dry quickly.
+Travelers will need to hand wash it and air-dry the pillow but the material should allow it to dry quickly.

-REI provides their own satisfaction guarantee as well.
+REI provides its own satisfaction guarantee as well.